 Please note that a major or concentration in English is not sufficient to waive the TOEFL or IELTS requirement.
 Additionally, completion of graduate-level degrees at an institution where the instruction is conducted in English does not exempt an applicant from the TOEFL or IELTS requirement.
 Transcripts and verification of language of instruction will be required to waive a non-native English speaker’s TOEFL or IELTS requirement.

-The required minimum TOEFL scores are listed below.
+The required minimum TOEFL / IELTS scores are listed below.

-Robert H. N. Ho Family Foundation Scholars, Special Students, MDiv, and MTS applicants must receive a score of:
+Special Students, MDiv, MTS, and MRPL applicants must receive a score of:

 - 100 or higher on the Internet-based TOEFL test